×

 3. Pottage, Medieval Europe

 In medieval times, pottage, a thick stew made from vegetables, grains, and sometimes a small amount of meat, was a common meal for the poor.
-It was economical, as it could be continuously cooked over a fire, with ingredients added as available.
+It was considered very economical, as it could be continuously cooked over a fire, with whatever ingredients available thrown in.

 1024Px-Vegetable SoupProjectManhattan on Wikimedia Commons